 Japan Airlines routes, aircraft and cabins

-The Sydney to Tokyo Narita flight is serviced by the larger Boeing 787-9 but will upgrade to the Boeing 777-300ER from 1 September 2020.
-The Melbourne flight is on the smaller Boeing 787-8 aircraft—the only real difference is the number of seats.
+The Sydney flight is serviced by the larger Boeing 787-9 but will upgrade to the Boeing 777-300ER from 1 September 2020.
+The Melbourne flight is on the smaller Boeing 787-8 aircraft.
+The only real difference is the number of seats.

-The lie-flat ‘Sky Suites’ Business seats are in a 2-2-2 configuration but do offer direct aisle access to all passengers with its staggered layout:
+The lie-flat ‘Sky Suites’ Business seats are in a 2-2-2 configuration.
+However, they do offer direct aisle access to all passengers with its staggered layout.

 The Premium Economy section is set up in 2-3-2 on the 787 and 2-4-2 on the 777.
-There is a quite generous 42 inches of seat pitch between you and the person in front of you, plus a hard shell so you are not bothered by other passengers’ movements:
+There is a quite generous 42 inches of seat pitch between you and the person in front of you.
+Plus, you’ll sit in a hard shell so you are not bothered by other passengers’ movements.

 The Economy section is in 2-4-2 with 33 inches of seat pitch.
 Try to snag a seat on the edges for more privacy if you can.